tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 child is a file then it downloads the file, and if that child is a directory then it recurses into that directory.
-Now, if the download and the recurse actions are performed using the child's name, then the results might be wrong, because for example a child name that pointed to a sub-directory when you listed the directory might have been changed to point to a file (in which case your attempt to recurse into it would result in an error and the file would be skipped), or a child name that pointed to a file when you listed the directory might now point to a sub-directory (in which case your attempt to download the child would result in a file containing HTML text describing the sub-directory!).
+Now, if the download and the recurse actions are performed using the child's name, then the results might be wrong, because for example a child name that pointed to a subdirectory when you listed the directory might have been changed to point to a file (in which case your attempt to recurse into it would result in an error), or a child name that pointed to a file when you listed the directory might now point to a subdirectory (in which case your attempt to download the child would result in a file containing HTML text describing the subdirectory!).

-If your recursive algorithm uses the uri of the child instead of the name of the child, then those kinds of mistakes just can't happen.
+If your recursive algorithm uses the URI of the child instead of the name of the child, then those kinds of mistakes just can't happen.
 Note that both the child's name and the child's URI are included in the results of listing the parent directory, so it isn't any harder to use the URI for this purpose.